 This is not an exhaustive list and our school are aware of other factors which may also impact on the child.
 Like with all other safeguarding concerns, if our children are in this situation, support will be provided through the school or partner agency.
 Further advice and support regarding concerns of this nature can be found in the contacts section.

 Domestic Abuse and Operation Encompass

-The cross-government definition of domestic violence and abuse is:
+The Home Office 2021 definition of domestic violence and abuse now states: